Lelekhoa1812/Fretboard/README.md

 # Fretboard
-Lookup for Notes and Chords from guitar, bass and ukulele.
+Lookup for Notes and Chords from guitar, bass (4 and 5 strings) and ukulele.

 Features:
 Search for a specific notes' positions, spanding from 5 to 20 frets on the instrument.